davidedomini/presentation-2024-ACSOS-self-FL/content/_index.md

 # Loss based Similarity

-> If the model trained by client A performs well on the dataset <br> of the client B (and viceversa), then the two clients <br> should be considered similar.
+> If the model trained by client A has a loss smaller than a certain threshold on the dataset of the client B (and viceversa),<br>  then the two clients should be considered similar.

 <br>